Valeriana

 of chemicals with proven hypotensive and sedative effects and

 is also often used in perfumes.
+Surprisingly (when compared to the pungent root) the delicate flowers have a lovely, intoxicating scent.
 This herb has become naturalized in North America.
 It grows

 up to 6 ft/2 m high once it forms rhizomes and will grow almost anywhere but especially favors rich,